 Installing and running Session Recording requires few extra resources beyond what is necessary to run Citrix Virtual Apps and Desktops.
-However, if you plan to use Session Recording to record a large number of sessions or if the sessions you plan to record can result in large session files (for example, graphically intense applications), consider the performance of your system when planning your Session Recording deployment.
+However, if you plan to use Session Recording to record many sessions or if the sessions you plan to record can result in large session files (for example, graphically intense applications), consider the performance of your system when planning your Session Recording deployment.

 For more information about building a highly scalable Session Recording system, see Citrix article CTX200869.